taavirubenhagen/taavirubenhagen/README.md

 Just [check it out](https://taavirubenhagen.netlify.app).

-#### Icons & Graphics
+#### Tavy Design System

 The design you see everywhere in my projects is mostly based on my ultra-minimalist Tavy Design System, which is optimized for designer/developer experience and created to make it as simple as possible for a single person to use a clean, content-oriented, beautiful and, most of all, consistent design system.
-More information is in the *design.md* file in this directory.
+More information is in the *DESIGN* directory.

-#### Icons & Graphics
+#### *Icons & Graphics*

 ##### Tavy Icons *(α, β)*